nolan-gutierrez/Java-Grading-Scripts/README.md

+## Preliminaries
+This project was used to grade single-file java assignments in bulk For copyright concerns I decided not to include the rubrics for each of the assignments.

+## How to use:

 Each of these files are can be used to streamline the grading process.
 In order to use these scripts it is recommended to have git bash installed.